-Excessive food waste is a major contributor to climate change and an injustice because hundreds of thousands of children and adults in Maine don’t have access to healthy, quality food.
+Excessive food waste in Maine is a major contributor to climate change and an injustice because hundreds of thousands of children and adults don’t have access to healthy, quality food.

 An astounding 40% of the food produced in the United States is wasted.1 Households are the single largest contributor to wasted food and are responsible for 37% of the problem.2